 - A. By Right Uses.
-A building or other structure may be erected, aftered, or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - 1.
-Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - Single family detached dwelling. - Two-family detached (Duplex) and single family semi-detached dwellings (Twin).
+A building or other structure may be erected, altered, or used, and a lot may be used or occupied for any of the following uses, but only one of the following non-accessory uses, and no other: - 1.
+Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
+Single family detached dwelling. - 3.
+Two-family detached (Duplex) and single family semi-detached dwellings (Twin).

-- 4. Individual retail stores for the sale of antiques, gifts, food, meat and poultry, drugs, flowers, dry goods, household goods, hardware, newspapers, tobacco, stationery, jewelry, office supplies or similar items, not to exceed two thousand (2,000) square feet of gross leasable floor area. - Eating establishment or restaurant limited to indoor seating and service and specifically excluding drive-in windows or service, in accordance with the provisions of Section 1210. - Personal service shop including barber shops, beauty shops, real estate and insurance, tailor shop, photographic studios, shoe repair and funeral services excluding crematoriums. - 7.
-Individual professional or administrative offices not to exceed two thousand (2,000) square feet of gross leasable floor area. - Elk Township municipal uses and governmental offices and facilities, including post office and similar service facilities that specifically promote Lewisville as a community focal center. - 9.
+- 4. Individual retail stores for the sale of antiques, gifts, food, meat and poultry, drugs, flowers, dry goods, household goods, hardware, newspapers, tobacco, stationery, jewelry, office supplies or similar items, not to exceed two thousand (2,000) square feet of gross leasable floor area. - 5.
+Eating establishment or restaurant limited to indoor seating and service and specifically excluding drive-in windows or service, in accordance with the provisions of Section 1210. - 6.
+Personal service shop including barber shops, beauty shops, real estate and insurance, tailor shop, photographic studios, shoe repair and funeral services excluding crematoriums. - 7.
+Individual professional or administrative offices not to exceed two thousand (2,000) square feet of gross leasable floor area. - 8.
+Elk Township municipal uses and governmental offices and facilities, including post office and similar service facilities that specifically promote Lewisville as a community focal center. - 9.
 A village green or park. - 10.
 Banks and financial institutions in accordance with the provisions of Section 1205. - 11.
-Other uses of a similar nature to those listed above shall be considered by the Board of Supervisors based on compatibility with other listed uses and their consistency with the goals and design standards of the Lewisville Village District and the Elk Township Official Map. - 12.
+Minor home occupations in accordance with the provisions of Section 1215. - 12.
+Other uses of a similar nature to those listed above shall be considered by the Board of Supervisors based on compatibility with other listed uses and their consistency with the goals and design standards of the Lewisville Village District and the Elk Township Official Map. - 13.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 14.
 Forestry in accordance with the provisions of Section 1103.E.5. - B. Special Exception Uses.
 Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - 1.
-Commercial day care center in accordance with the provisions of Section 1208. - Bed and breakfast facilities in accordance with the provisions of Section 1206. - 3.
-Residential conversion in accordance with the provisions of Section 1228. - C. Conditional Uses.
+Commercial day care center in accordance with the provisions of Section 1208. - 2.
+Bed and breakfast facilities in accordance with the provisions of Section 1206. - Residential conversion in accordance with the provisions of Section 1228.

+- C. Conditional Uses.
 The following uses shall be permitted when granted by conditional use by the Board of Supervisors: - 1.
 Religious use or place of worship in accordance with the provisions of Section 1227. - 2.
-Major home occupation in accordance with the provisions of Section 1215.

-- 3. A combination of two (2) or more permitted uses on a single lot or within a single building.
+Major home occupation in accordance with the provisions of Section 1215. - 3.
+A combination of two (2) or more permitted uses on a single lot or within a single building.
 Where a residential use is combined with a non-residential use in the Village, the first floor shall be occupied by the non-residential use.
 Mixed uses include the conversion of a structure existing prior to the adoption of this Ordinance to a combination of uses permitted within the applicable Village use area. - D. Accessory Uses.
 Any of the following accessory uses shall be permitted: - 1.
 Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
-Private garage or private parking areas in accordance with the provisions of Section 1201. - Signs in accordance with the provisions of Article XIV. - 4.
-Greenhouses as accessory to residential uses areas in accordance with the provisions of Section 1201B.2. - Minor home occupations in accordance with the provisions of Section 1215. - 6.
-Accessory agricultural dwelling in accordance with the provisions of Section 1202.
+Private garage or private parking areas in accordance with the provisions of Section 1201. - 3.
+Signs in accordance with the provisions of Article XIV. - 4.
+Greenhouses as accessory to residential uses areas in accordance with the provisions of Section 1201B.2.